aayushneupane-dev/Project-FYP/README.md

-# 🚗 FlexRide - Rent to Earn
+# 🚗 ShareRide - Rent to Earn

-FlexRide is a responsive single-page web platform that connects licensed drivers and riders with affordable rental vehicles for ride-sharing and delivery services.
+ShareRide is a responsive single-page web platform that connects licensed drivers and riders with affordable rental vehicles for ride-sharing and delivery services.

 ---